Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Implementation remarks

 The first approach is to compute the connected components in the graph with the edge set $\{(i, j) \; | \; c_{ij} = 0 \}$, and define $\delta_i$ to be the same for all trees in a given connected component.
 Once the components are computed, we go through the components and greedily increase $\delta_i$ while it is possible.

-The second approach is to solve the LP with constraints defined by eq.~\ref{eq_delta_constraints} and the objective to maximize the dual progress, i.e. $\sum_T \delta_T$.
+The second approach is to solve the LP with constraints defined by \cref{eq_delta_constraints} and the objective of maximizing the dual progress, i.e., $\sum_T \delta_T$.
 This LP can be converted to an instance of a min-cost flow if one introduces the new variables $\delta_i^+$, $\delta_i^-$, satisfying $\delta_i = \frac{\delta_i^+ - \delta_i^-}{2}$.
 The optimal solution for $\delta_i$ is half-integral if the coefficients $a_i$, $b_{ij}$, $c_{ij}$ are integers.
-We implemented a straightforward min-cost flow algorithm using successive shortest paths.
+We have implemented a straightforward min-cost flow algorithm using successive shortest paths.

 The LP approach makes better dual progress in general, but is also more expensive.
 We tested the connected components approach against the LP approach.
 Since solving the LP exactly for a large number of trees is expensive, we only used it when the number of trees became less than some threshold.
 We experimented with thresholds of order $10^2$.
-Enabling solving the LP did not affect the runtime.
+Enabling the LP solutions did not affect the runtime.
 So, in our final version of the code, we use the connected components approach, because it is simpler.